kascheri12/kascheri12.github.io/ubuntu_deployment.md

 At this point, if there have been no errors your node should appear on <a href="https://stats.golem.network" target="\_blank">Golem Stats Page</a>.
 If not, something has gone wrong and additional troubleshooting is needed.
 Visit <a href="https://chat.golem.network" target="\_blank">Golem Chat</a> for assistance.

 ### Testing Golem
+This next section will be the most difficult because in order to have a successful task request, filenames and locations must be precisely correct.
+It's going to take a little bit of change, but I've built a base sample task in a JSON style syntax that will only need some slight changes to get working.

 1. Install Dependencies
   * Unzip